Atari 810: New design

 Atari's drives entered the market almost two years later than Apple, giving them time to take advantage of the rapid improvements taking place in the industry.
-Most notable was the entry of several other manufacturers to the drive space, including Alps Electric and Micro Peripherals Inc (MPI).
+Most notable was the entry of several other manufacturers to the drive market, including Alps Electric and Micro Peripherals Inc (MPI).
 Atari arranged a deal with MPI for their mechanisms and designed their own controller to drive it, combining the 6507 running at 500 kHz with a standard FM encoding drive controller, the Western Digital FD1771.

-In spite of these efforts, the resulting drive was still more expensive than the Disk II, listed at $599 when it was introduced in 1979.
+Despite these efforts to lower cost, the resulting drive was still more expensive than the Disk II, listed at $599 when it was introduced in 1979.
 It also had the disadvantage of running more slowly than the Disk II; although the underlying SIO bus was running at 19.2 kbps, the effective data rate was generally around 6 kbps, compared to about 15 kbps for the Disk II.
 This is one reason the machine was never considered seriously in the business market; applications like VisiCalc were not competitive with the Apple II when run on the Atari or Commodore 64.

 In a 1982 review for a third party replacement, InfoWorld described the 810 as "noisy, slow and inefficient by today's standards, and it had some reliability problems" and then described the sounds as "At times it almost seemed sick, the groans and creaks were so intense."
 Brian Moriarty, writing in the ANALOG Computing magazine, described it as having "notoriously poor speed regulation" in maintaining its non-standard 288 RPM, while Garry Francis noted in Page 6 magazine that the speed would tend to drift over time, causing disks written at different speeds to become unreadable without adjustment.
 This led to a number of small programs, like Snail and Drive RPM, that would test the speed of the drive in software in order to aid the user in adjusting it back to 288.